Commercial Networking, Cameras & Access · Lubbock, Texas

 - Cool.
 Ask him to show you his TDPS license number.
 If he can't, he's installing illegally.
 And the fine lands on you, the property owner, not him.
 We'll do a free audit of his work and tell you, honestly, what's worth keeping.

-- We routinely run jobs from 4-camera retail setups in Snyder up to 80-camera warehouse builds in Odessa.
-Our minimum job is roughly $2,500.
+- We scope jobs from a few cameras in a single retail location up through multi-building campuses.
+Our minimum is around $2,500.
 If you're below that, we'll point you at the right DIY kit and not waste your money.

 - Great.
 He should.
 We work with in-house IT all the time.
 We do the physical layer (cable, APs, cameras, racks).
 He does the logical layer (servers, software, identity).
 We hand him a binder.
 He doesn't have to reverse-engineer anything.

-- Honestly, no. Every quote we've ever issued from a phone call has been wrong.
+- Honestly, no. Phone-call quotes don't account for what's actually in the building.
 Buildings lie.
 Drawings lie.
 We measure.
 The survey is free.
 If you're not in our service area we'll tell you upfront before we drive.

-- Site survey: usually within 5 business days.
-Quote: 48 hours after the survey.
-Install start: typically 2–4 weeks out depending on equipment lead time.
-Emergency response (existing clients): same-day.
+- Site survey: typically within a week.
+Quote: usually within a couple business days after the survey.
+Install start: typically 2–4 weeks out depending on equipment lead time and your schedule.

 “I'd rather lose a sale than install something that doesn't work.
 That's how you build a business in a town where everyone knows everyone.”